Dry vs. Semi Dry vs. Wet Snorkel – What are the Differences?

 Modern designs do not have those issues anymore.
 They work reliably and keep the water out and let you breathe when you have to.
 The valve completely seals when you go underwater and then opens up again when you get above water.

 As the snorkel will not fill with water when you go underwater, it does create buoyancy through the air trapped in the snorkel.
 This makes it harder when you dive to get down.
 On the other hand, it makes it perfect when you only want to snorkel.

 Should you end up diving with a dry snorkel then be aware that when you dive down to more than 15 or 20 feet your tube might collapse.
 The air inside the snorkel can’t withstand the pressure of the surrounding water anymore and the flexible portion of the snorkel can (will) collapse.
-Nothing to be too worried about but it can be a surprise when it happens.
+Nothing to be too worried about as a scuba diver but it can be a surprise when it happens.

 What kind of snorkel should you buy?